Automatic structural optimization of tree tensor networks: Introduction

 As a step toward the construction of the better tensor network structures, we focus on TTNs, which do not contain any loop in the diagrammatic representation.
 An important feature of the TTN is that the bipartition of any TTN is possible just by cutting an auxiliary bond between three-leg tensors, which we call isometries following the convention\cite{Vidal2007, EvenblyV2009}.
 This means that each auxiliary bond bears the EE for the corresponding bipartition.
 If there is no limitation in the dimension of auxiliary bonds, every bond can carry any amount of EE so that the TTN with arbitrary tree structure can, in principle, represent any quantum state exactly.
 However, in the practical situation where the bond dimension is bounded by $\chi$, a large amount of EE exceeding $\ln \chi$ causes a loss of accuracy in representing the quantum state.
 This fact leads us to a guiding principle that one should select a TTN structure in which the EE at every bond is as small as possible so that one can minimize the loss of accuracy due to the restriction of the bond dimension.
 We call a TTN that satisfies this requirement of the least-EE principle as the {\it optimal} one in the following.
 We note that the preclusion of the bonds with large EE can be partially achieved by reordering of the sites\cite{Legeza_2004,Legeza_2015,Legeza_2020,Ali_2021,Legeza_2022} or the re-adjustment of the network structure\cite{Murg_2010,Murg_2014,Szalay_2015}, based on the mutual information between sites.
+Larsson introduced a scheme to reconstruct the local tree structure by monitering the cut-off bond dimension\cite{Larsson2019}.
+Very recently, Li {\it et al.} examined the efficiency of the site reordering by the successive minimization of the bond EE and/or truncation error within the MPS\cite{LiRYS2022}.
+An entanglement bipartition approach to construct the optimal TTN for a given, exact wavefunction of a small system has also been proposed\cite{OkunishiUN2022}.

 In this work, we propose an iterative algorithm that generates the optimal TTN structures automatically.
 More precisely, in the DMRG-like updating step of tensors, we determine the locally optimal connectivity of the isometry pair among three possible candidates so as to reduce the EE on the bond under consideration.
 (See Fig.\ref{fig:process_2}.)
 During sweeps over the variational TTN wavefunction, a better network structure is thereby generated successively toward the optimal one through local reconnections of auxiliary bonds.
 We apply the algorithm to the inhomogeneous antiferromagnetic Heisenberg spin chain which possesses hierarchical spatial modulation of the interaction constants, and then confirm that the perfect binary tree network emerges automatically.
 Note that the sweeping process of the algorithm can be interpreted as a visualization of the entanglement structure embedded in the TTN.